Nodegoat: Infrastructure for Open Research Data (ORD)

 Nodegoat, a virtual research environment for data management, analysis and visualization, is also a digital infrastructure for the humanities used by educational institutions worldwide.
 Unlike a single installation, Nodegoat GO is a multi-user faculty installation running at the Digital Humanities of the University of Bern: https://www.dh.unibe.ch/dienstleistungen/nodegoat_go/index_ger.html.
 All faculty members have their own Nodegaot research environment at their disposal.
 As Nodegoat is used in research worldwide, synergies automatically arise and international exchange and collaboration of research projects becomes more effective.
-After initial workshops on the nodegoat research environment at the university of Bern (Host: WBKolleg) 2019 and 2020, the Nodegoat GO project was launched in early 2020 as part of the digitization strategy of the University of Bern.
+After initial workshops on the nodegoat research environment at the university of Bern (Host: WBKolleg) 2019 and 2020, Dr. Kaspar Gubler launched the Nodegoat GO as part of the digitization strategy of the University of Bern.
 With this virtual research environment at Phil.-hist.
-Faculty, 30 projects with about 70 users are already working with Nodegoat GO.
+Faculty, 50 projects with about 150 users are already working with Nodegoat GO.
 The projects come from the departments of history, archaeology, musicology, theater studies and linguistics.

 Selected projects working with Nodegoat at the University of Bern (with an own Nodegoat installation or on the multi-user platform nodegoat GO):